David Cannadine: Academic career

 After completing his graduate work, he returned to the University of Cambridge, where he was a research fellow at St John's College.
 He was then elected a fellow of Christ's College and appointed to a university lectureship in history.

 Cannadine was appointed to the professorial chair of history at Columbia University in 1988, returning to Britain ten years later as director of the Institute of Historical Research at the University of London and, subsequently, as Queen Elizabeth the Queen Mother Professor of British History.
 In 2008 he joined the History Department of Princeton University from which he has announced his intention to retire at the end of the 2022–2023 academic year.
-In 2014 he was appointed Editor of the Oxford Dictionary of National Biography and also to a visiting professorship at the University of Oxford.
+In 2014 he was appointed Editor of the Oxford Dictionary of National Biography (ODNB) and also to a visiting professorship at the University of Oxford.
+Cannadine will step down from his editorship of the ODNB on 31 July 2026 in favour of William Whyte.

-Cannadine has held many other visitorial appointments: at the Institute for Advanced Study at Princeton (twice), at Birkbeck College, London, at the Whitney Humanities Center, Yale, at ANU Canberra, at the NHC North Carolina, at the Huntington Library and at New York University Stern School of Business.
+Cannadine has held many other visitorial appointments: at the Institute for Advanced Study at Princeton (twice), at the Swedish Collegium for Advanced Study in Uppsala (twice), at Birkbeck College, London, at the Whitney Humanities Center, Yale, at ANU Canberra, at the NHC North Carolina, at the Huntington Library and at New York University Stern School of Business.
 He is the general editor of the Penguin History of Britain and the Penguin History of Europe.
 He is currently completing a volume on the history of the Ford Foundation.